bobik02/kohana-module-email/README.md

 To access and modify the [Swiftmailer message](http://swiftmailer.org/docs/messages) directly, use the `raw_message()` method.

+### Email Spooling

+Email spooling allows you to enqueue emails into a queue instead of sending off the email in realtime.
+This can be usefull when your SMPT server limits the number of emails you can send over a certian ammount of time.

+Currently two types of email spooling drivers are supported.

+ * **Database Spooling:** This will enqueue the email into a database table (This driver requires the `Database` module)
+ * **File Spooling:** This will enqueue the email into a file under a specified directory

+When you are ready to send emails from the spool you may use `Email::flush_spool($max)` Where `$max` is the maximum number of emails to flush.
+It is recomended to use a CRON job or some other type of task to empty the spool.

 ## Configuration

 Configuration is stored in `config/email.php`.
 Options are dependant upon transport method used.
 Consult the Swiftmailer documentation for options available to each transport.